matloff/toweranNA/README.md

 2015).)

 To make things concrete, say we are regressing Y on a vector X of p predictors.
+Here we use the term *regression function* in its general sense, the mean of Y given X.  That function might be estimated using a parametric linear or logistic model, or by a nonparametric approach such as the machine learning functions.

 We have data on X in a matrix A of n rows, thus of dimensions n x p.
 Some of the elements of A are missing, i.e. are NA values in the R language.
 We are definitely including the classification case here, so that Y is a vector of 0s and 1s (two-class